comstud/scalestack/README.rst

-Scale Stack is a simple, scalable, multi-master server development framework written in Python.
+Scale Stack is a simple, scalable, server development framework written in Python.
 For more information, check out:

 * http://scalestack.org/
 * https://github.com/eday/scalestack